 Best Time to Meet Between New York and London

-New York and London are five hours apart for most of the year, briefly four hours apart during the DST transition windows.
-That five-hour gap leaves a narrow but reliable working-hour overlap.
-Picking a time inside that window keeps both sides inside normal hours; picking outside it forces one side to start early or stay late.
+New York and London are most often five hours apart, briefly four hours apart during DST mismatch weeks.
+The five-hour gap leaves a narrow but reliable working-hour overlap — roughly New York morning and London afternoon.
+Picking a slot inside that window keeps both sides inside normal hours; picking outside it forces someone to start early or stay late.

 The standard 5-hour gap